ni/nimble/packages/nimble-components/src/rich-text-editor/specs/README.md

     off HTML at source as given in the [API docs](https://markdown-it.github.io/markdown-it/#MarkdownIt.new).
 Prosemirror-markdown follows the same as shown in this
     [specific line of code](https://github.com/ProseMirror/prosemirror-markdown/blob/26e58302399b7d9a9b3bc8fc3bf5807627ca29e5/src/from_markdown.ts#L245).
--   For additional safety we may use [sanitize-html](https://www.npmjs.com/package/sanitize-html) package on need basis if HTML is turned on.
-This will whitelist only specific html tags needed for rich text markdown.
+-   For additional safety, we may use [sanitize-html](https://www.npmjs.com/package/sanitize-html) package on a need basis if HTML is turned on.
+This will whitelist only specific HTML tags needed for rich text markdown.

 ### Performance